ConchobarMacNessa/cv/README.md

 The tech for good sector is a real interest of mine.
 I would love to work on projects with a positive social impact, which aim to create a more equal and fair society or a more sustainable environment.

-I have created a website for my cv which can be found [here](https://rhodespeter.github.io/cv-website/).
+I have created a website for my CV which can be found [here](https://rhodespeter.github.io/cv-website/).

 --